cozygene/glint/docs/source/input.rst

 - *datafile.sites.txt* - contains the CpG identifiers of the sites in the data and additional information for each CpG: chromosome, position, nearest gene and genomic category.

 - *datafile.samples.txt* - contains the sample identifiers of the samples in the data.
-If *--covarfile* and *--phenofile* are used then this file also includes the phenotypes and covaraites for each sample.
+If `--covarfile`_ and `--phenofile`_ are used then this file also includes the phenotypes and covariates for each sample.

 For example::